Wednesday, August 31, 2011

 Plot Summary

-Steve Rogers suffered medical problems all his life that kept getting him rejected from military service in World War II.
+Steve Rogers suffered medical problems all his life, which repeatedly prevented him from military service in World War II.
 As a result, Steve becomes a willing participant in a top-secret experiment that gives him enhanced abilities of speed and strength and turns him into the patriotic superhero Captain America.

 Cast